mindfully/listening/yoshimi-battles-the-pink-robots.md

 1. "Fight Test" (The Flaming Lips, Dave Fridmann, Cat Stevens)	4:14
-  - reflecting on a conflict, reminder of importance of surrender
+  - reflecting on a conflict, reminders of uncertainty and surrender
 2. "One More Robot/Sympathy 3000-21"  	4:59
   - transition from surrender to love
 3. "Yoshimi Battles the Pink Robots Pt.
 1"  	4:45